haacked/haacked.com/_posts/2018/2018-11-15-finding-new-job.markdown

 ### Interviewing

 If you make it passed the screeners, it's now time to interview.
-Hopefully, you're applying to a company that uses structured interviews.
+Hopefully, you're applying to a company that is committed to removing bias from its interviews.

-If someone asks you how many manhole covers there are in New York,flip the table and leave.
+If someone asks you why manhole covers are round, flip the table and leave.
 Those questions are useless and reflect an outdated approach to interviewing.
 You don't want to work there.
+Unless, of course, you're applying to a job making manholes.
+Only then is that question relevant.

 Research the position and look online for the types of questions that might be asked.
-Many questions will be situational.
-It's good to think through situations relevant to the position and how you'd answer.
+It goes without saying that you should be prepared to answer technical questions relevant to the position.

-Knowing the tech well is important, but also expect questions that relate to how you work with others.
+But be prepared that many questions will be situational.
+It's good to think through situations from your own past relevant to the position and how you'd answer such questions.
 For example,

 > Tell me about a time you had to deal with a difficult peer.
 What did you do?